mousebrains/SUNRISE/pi4.setup.md

+# How I set up a Raspberry Pi for use on the ships of the SUNRISE research cruise in 2021
+---
-# Create MicroSD card with Ubuntu server
+1. Create microSD card with Ubuntu server for a Raspberry Pi system.
+  - I used 21.04 64 bit server.
+  - To burn the microSD card I used the "Raspberry Pi Imager" application on my desktop.
+2. Install the microSD
 # Ubuntu 21.04 ARM 64bit server
 # login in to the default user, ubuntu with password ubuntu
 # login into ubuntu@IP ADDR